 Collaborative work and knowledge management

-- More than 2,000 pieces of knowledge contributed in Eureka, a shared repository for connecting all employees and sharing knowledge. - More than 1,400 knowledge references identified.
+- More than 2,000 pieces of knowledge contributed in Eureka, a shared repository for connecting all employees and sharing knowledge. - Almost 1,400 knowledge experts identified. - 27,856 employees rely on MS Teams as a collaborative tool.